rackerlabs/rackspace-how-to/content/rackspace-cdn/use-cdn-access-control-to-allow-your-origin.md

 An _origin_ is an address (IP or domain) from which a Content Delivery Network (CDN) pulls content.
-Because that content comes from a different domain, you need to _allow_ a CDN to pull your content from your origin for security reasons.
+Because that content comes from a different domain, you need to _allow_ your CDN to pull it for security reasons.
 This article shows you how to use CDN access control to allow [Rackspace CDN and Cloud Files CDN](/how-to/differences-between-rackspace-cdn-and-rackspace-cloud-files/)